chen-grace-p4/project02/README.md

   * (NEW) clients are identified by usernames based on their file descriptor number

 * Working with files (Kyle)
-  * send files or images over the server so that other clients can access/see them
+  * (OMITTED)send files or images over the server so that other clients can access/see them
+  * (NEW) saving text messages into a file and allowing clients to access that file to see past logs of messages

 * Finding information about files (Kyle)
   * display information about files such as size, file type, and a preview of files